SydneyBioX/scJoint/README.md

 # scJoint

+To run scJoint example (multi-modal control case), please clone the github repository and then unzip the `data.zip` folder, which includes the processed CITE-seq and ASAP-seq PBMC data from control condition from GSE156478.

-First, run the following codes in terminal to preprocess the data.
+In terminal, run the following codes to preprocess the data.

 ```
 cd data_proc